azizomarck/liveSearch/README.md

 #### When to use instant search ?
- Need a very fast searching function
+ Need a very fast searching function <br />
  Realying on front-end for search

 ### Could Instant Search be used with a large data e.g 15K records?